florianneukirchen/scipy_filters/README.md

 ### Git Main
 - Catch exception if SciPy is not installed and offer to install it automatically (with pip)
-- Calculate and write band statistics (min, max, mean, std) into the metadata of the output file, enables QGIS to render correctly with min/max streching
+- Calculate and write band statistics (min, max, mean, std) into the metadata of the output file; enables QGIS to render correctly with min/max stretching
 - New filters:
+    - unsharp mask
     - rank filter
     - uniform (i.e. mean) filter
     - fourier gaussian filter